fengyangyang98/Papercutting/README.md

 > Tell us about the features and technologies you used in your Swift playground.

-In the Papercuttion, I use AppKit, Vision, SpriteKit, AVFoundation and PlaygroundSupport.
+In the Papercutting, I use AppKit, Vision, SpriteKit, AVFoundation and PlaygroundSupport.

 I use the NSView to realize the function of simulating folding paper and cutting paper.
 At the same time, I use NSTouchBarDelegate to implement the buttons on the touch bar.
-I used AppKit to implement some other functions, such as keyboard shortcuts, mouse clicks and drags.
+I use AppKit to implement some other functions, such as keyboard shortcuts, mouse clicks and drags.

 SpriteKit is used to build the main interface of Papercutting.
 I also use it to achieve some animations.
 For example, in the start interface, the cut paper will split into two halves and fly out.
 There will also be some text fading in and out using Spritekit.